Children's groups

 Price: €3.70

 Based on an idea from the University and Zoological Museum of Lausanne, this game helps students understand the mechanisms of evolution.
-Shaped in modelling clay, the Mougs evolve generation after generation.
-Hair, hands or feathers, let chance be your guide as you create these strange creatures.
-Who will be the best adapted to survive?
+Made from modeling clay, the Mougs evolve from generation to generation.
+Hair, hands, or feathers—let chance guide you as you create strange creatures.
+Which one will be best suited to survive?

 Group size: Up to 15 students